d3cim/dnscrypt-proxy-android/README.md

 ## Version numbers

-dnscrypt-proxy-android version numbers consist of 4 parts: `MAJOR.MINOR.BUILD-PATCH`.
+dnscrypt-proxy-android version numbers consist of 4 parts: `MAJOR.MINOR.BUILD.PATCH`.

-`MAJOR`, `MINOR` and `BUILD` will be updated according to the main project, these values ​​will always be in sync with it.  `PATCH` is an optional value that will be set on my side when I release a build before the original project.
+`MAJOR`, `MINOR` and `BUILD` will be updated according to the main project, these values ​​will always be in sync with it.
+`PATCH` is an optional value that will be set on my side when I release a build before the original project.

 ## Donations